uwdata/color-naming-in-different-languages/processing_scripts/00_pre-processing-colors/README.md

 These scripts are to calculate things about colors and color spaces before considering any color naming.

 ## hueColorGenerator.js
-This script generates an OKLAB uniformly spaced color ring of the hue colors (RGBs with at least one 0 and one [255 or 1]).
+This script generates an Oklab uniformly spaced color ring of the hue colors (RGBs with at least one 0 and one [255 or 1]).
 We use this in picking colors for our "line" data in our study, and for displaying the hue color data.
+We do this for different color spaces: sRGB, p3 and rec2020

 Data Outputs:
 - model/color_info_pre_naming/hue_colors_*.json

-## estimateHueColorPercentage.js
+## 01_createLABBins.js
-This script estimates what percentage of LAB space is RGB hue colors vs. RGB non-hue colors.
-This is used for rebalancing the naming data since some of the data is collected specifically from the hue colors.
+This script calculates properties of the Oklab bins we use for binning colors

 Data Outputs:
-- model/color_info_pre_naming/lab_hue_color_ratio.json
+- model/color_info_pre_naming/oklab_bins_*.json

 Constants:
-- LAB_DELTA LAB_DELTA = .01:
+- LAB_BIN_SIZES = labBinHelperLib.LAB_BIN_SIZES: Use all the bin sizes listed in the labBinHelper (e.g., cube bins, box bins, Oklch ring bins)

+- COLOR_SPACES = ['srgb', 'p3', "rec2020"]: The color spaces to use when creating bins.

+Note: if you want to run it fast for testing, "change color_step" to a larger number, like 15

-## createLABBins.js
+## 02_LABBinSpaceEstimate.js
-This script calculates properties of the LAB bins we use for binning colors
+This script estimates what percentage of Oklab space in each color bin, and also trying to find better representative colors for the bin in each color space.
+It updates the bin files

+Data Inputs:
+- model/color_info_pre_naming/oklab_bins_*.json

 Data Outputs:
-- model/color_info_pre_naming/lab_bins_*.json
+- model/color_info_pre_naming/oklab_bins_*.json

 Constants:
-- HUE_RATIO_LAB_DELTA = .05: This is the step size to use when estimating what proportion of each LAB bin are hue colors, so that we can re-balance color names given that the "line" color data we collect is just those hue colors.
-Note: This runs very slow at .05 LAB delta size.
+- const LAB_N_SAMPLES = 500: How many divisions to make when sampling the l/a/b space of Oklab